KjeldSchmidt/the-coding-kind-website/about.md

 ### Kjeld Schmidt - Automation Advocate and Swiss Army Knife of Development

-Kjeld is a Software Developer with a keen mind for simplicity and essentials.
-He advocates for human-driven development, open platforms and rapid experimentation.
-He has worked in diverse fields, from large Augmented Reality art exhibitions to cryptographically secure automotive firmware delivery.
+Kjeld is a Software Developer advocating for human-driven development, open platforms and rapid experimentation.
+He has a keen mind for simplicity and essentials, which has paid off when he worked in diverse fields, from large Augmented Reality art exhibitions to cryptographically secure automotive firmware delivery.

+He has spent four years at [Thoughtworks](www.thoughtworks.com), spoken at [XConf](https://www.youtube.com/watch?v=d4tBLzQlRGU) and can frequently be found at [SoCraTes Conferences](https://www.socrates-conference.de/home) around Europe.

 Always happy to discuss the philosophies of building both teams and software, he is a strong believer in empowering teams and supporting them in finding their ideal ways of working, and insists that agile is an adjective, not a noun.

-He has spoken at [XConf](https://www.youtube.com/watch?v=d4tBLzQlRGU) and can frequently be found at [SoCraTes Conferences](https://www.socrates-conference.de/home) around Europe.

 Outside of work, he hikes, bikes, climbs and builds home automation from the ground up, with naught but a soldering iron and an army of microcontrollers.